 I’d go further, we describe ourselves as postdisciplinary!
 I think multidisciplinary means that there are still different disciplines- in our definition of design that doesn’t exist.
 Working on the same project, for example, the outcomes go from material-based (the kind of things we learned when we started), to questioning cinematic systems, creating a digital writing program to write scripts…so suddenly, once you start breaking from the idea of disciplines, there are no places left where you say “I’m not going to do this, because I don’t know how to do it.”

-Interview by Nadia Barbu, images and clips courtesy of Roberto Feo
+Images and clips courtesy of Roberto Feo